Skip to main content

 Action: WG to consider wording around independence of the Group and its members to add into the ToR.

-Action: DH to inform WG who will replace MS as spokesperson for WGLA.
+Action: to inform the relevant group who will be appointed as the new spokesperson for the local government association.

-Action: MSJ to write to MS to thank her.
+Action: MSJ to write to previous spokesperson for the WLGA to thank her.

-SH felt there was an omission from the membership from legal professions and suggested Michael Imperato who is a practicing solicitor and human rights representative for Law Society Wales.
-MSJ thanked SH for this suggestion and agreed the need for legal representation however, wished to discuss this with CGMC on his return and shared that membership can always be added where it is felt there are gaps.
+It was felt there was an omission from the membership from legal professions and suggested a practicing solicitor and human rights representative for Law Society Wales.
+MSJ agreed the need for legal representation however, wished to discuss this with CGMC on his return and shared that membership can always be added where it is felt there are gaps.

-PD noted that James Gerrard, WG Head of Justice Policy had sent apologies for this meeting but would normally attend.
+It was noted that WG Head of Justice Policy had sent apologies for this meeting but would normally attend.

 MSJ gave an update on the Bill of Rights Bill (BoRB), which was introduced in the House of Commons on 22nd June.
 The second reading of this Bill is now scheduled for 12 September, but this may be affected by the change of PM.